In-house Fulfillment Strategies to Help You Scale Your Ecommerce Operation

 How You Can Ensure Success

-Goods-to-Person shuttles can significantly reduce the complexity of your pick operation if you choose to pursue omni-channel order fulfillment from a single facility.
+For example, Goods-to-Person shuttles can significantly reduce the complexity of your pick operation if you choose to pursue omni-channel order fulfillment from a single facility.

 By implementing goods-to-person tech, all split case picking can be done from a single shuttle system, with pick stations configured differently for retail and ecommerce orders.
 Often, pick stations handling retail orders will be tasked with four to six orders per station, while pick stations handling ecommerce orders will be tasked with eight to ten orders per station.